tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 This mod falls under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007, both from any derivative or original work done to the mod.
 Everyone is permitted to copy and distribute verbatim copies of this mod.
 As per the LPGL license, everything in this mod is open for everybody to use, read and modify.
 Just do not forget to credit everyone involved and follow the LGPL license so derivatives of this code remain LGPL.

 ===Mods required===
 You'll of course need Foundation, Nanofx2, Submenu v 3.0, QBAutostart and Kobayashi Maru mod, the latest version the better.
+GalaxyCharts is also required, probably the GalaxyCharts Warp AI fix as well.

+All the mods on https://www.gamefront.com/games/bridge-commander/category/babylon5 mentioned above, on reverse order (NONE of the ones called "Remastered") would be probably required (albeit at the time I downloaded the mods from NexusMods so the content may have been different), **but** some of them conflicted with each other due to Caps issue (i.e. EAOmega - eaomega), certain shuttle quirks and BCMMods affected certain filenames and inner files, which back when I was a newbie took me 3 years to fix, made that unadvisable.
+Additionally some like the original Minbari Sharlin for KM are still missing from gamefront.

 ===Installation Guide===
 1º Ok, first of all, just in case, backup your STBC.

 2º After that, just unzip the files into your STBC folder, say "yes" to overwrite all the files.

-3º After opening your STBC go to the options and activate "The Jumpspace" in start menu, and then activate all the new incorporated mutators (this mod uses foundation, all variants of Mvam, B5 uniforms, and Jumpspace, plus point defence, redistribute shields and repair destroyed systems mod.
-Ensure all of those Mutators are activated when playing to get the best experience of the B5 mod).
+3º After opening your STBC go to the options -> Customize -> Mutators and make sure that "USS Frontier's Galaxy Charts"/"Galaxy Charts" are active.

 4º It's strongly recommended to activate DS9FX so No Damage through Shields is active, but it's not necessary.

 --- Why those mutators/configurations are important ---

-1st: Without the jumpspace mod active, none of the Younger Races ships can leave the system (to make it more canon to the series).
-Oh, and don't worry, I made it so the jumpspace engines can actually be engines so you can actually use emergency repair and repair destroyed systems properly on them... unlike the Hyperdrive or Slipstream mods.
+1st: Without the Galaxy Charts active, none of the Younger Races ships can leave the system (to make it more canon to the series).
+Oh, and don't worry, I made it so the jumpspace engines can actually be engines so you can actually use emergency repair and repair destroyed systems properly on them.

 2nd Foundation is vital because for most of the Babylon 5 races, there's at least one Foundation function working to make it more canonical, with No Damage Through Shields helping considerably on overriding normal shield behaviour.
-Without those functions the ship defences for most babylon 5 ships are pretty weak since they'll have no defence grids, point defence, gravitational defences, polycristalline armour... just the unmodded shield which was only used as a token to make the modded defences work.
+Without those functions the ship defences for most babylon 5 ships are pretty weak since they'll have no defence grids, gravitational defences... just the unmodded shield which was only used as a token to make the modded defences work, and some extra shield-unreleted techs.
 * That token shield is for the most part meant to be extremely weak and have little regeneration because:
 ** Canonically, most Babylon 5 races don't have a bubble energy shield like Star Trek.
-** A strong bubble shield on Star Trek Bridge Commander is capable of preventing beam weapons from actually hitting the hull even with the "no damage through shields" DS9FX option inactive, unless you make them ridiculously powerful, to the point in order to make an Earth Alliance ship be capable of firing beams which can hit the hull of another Omega like in the real show, you cannot have an omega or hyperion-class level of laser power to hit through, they need to have a beam as powerful as the Ori blast beam or the original Shadow Battlecrab mod - for a reference, that old mod could insta-kill the Armoured Voyager and any normal Omega in half a second - and that won't do.
+** A strong bubble shield on Star Trek Bridge Commander is capable of preventing beam weapons from actually hitting the hull even with the "no damage through shields" DS9FX option inactive, unless you make them ridiculously powerful, to the point in order to make an Earth Alliance ship be capable of firing beams which can hit the hull of another Omega like in the real show, you cannot have an omega or hyperion-class level of laser power to hit through, they need to have a beam as powerful as the original Ori blast beam or the original Shadow Battlecrab mod - for a reference, that old mod could insta-kill the Armoured Voyager and any normal Omega in half a second - and even sometimes that would not be guaranteed to destroy the vessel.
+Naturally that won't do.
 ** The token shield combined with the modded techs ensures that Beams actually are the most powerful weapon in Babylon 5, instead of a random person firing pulses o torpedoes - a shield in unmodded STBC actually recovers strength even while being hit, so beams against a fast-regenerating shield become almost worthless, while torpedoes and pulses give their payload damage in a single instant.

 --- Known Bugs ---
 * The B5 Intro is soundless and a bit glitchy, but apart from that everything else seems fine.
 Just in case, it has been disabled, but if you want, you can enable the B5Intro manually in Autoload.

-- if you find more bugs, report them.
+- if you find more bugs, report them, please.